Using Soap Nuts For Laundry Detergent

-No more story telling from me, here is how to use soap nuts for laundry.
+No more story telling from me, here is how to use soap nuts also sometimes called soap berries for laundry.

 That’s it, all you need is a bag of these awesome little fellows and you’ll have some delightfully clean clothes in no time!
 This is by far the easiest homemade laundry detergent out there.
 It’s so easy, you don’t really even need to make anything!

 The first thing you need to do when using soap nuts for laundry detergent is to crack the soap nuts.
 They’re pretty soft, so I just did it by hand, but a hammer or a heavy pot would probably do the job just as well if not better.

 Simply break each nut into 2-4 large chunks and you should be fine.